Azure-Samples/communication-services-ui-library-react-native/README.md

 ### SDK location not found error for Android
 If you have this problem when you run the react-native project, you can open the android project with Android Studio.

-If this does not help, in the `android` folder create a file with following name `local.properties`
+If this does not help, in the `android` folder create a file with following name `local.properties` and the following line:

 In Windows:
 ```ruby